Federal Direct Loan

 Federal Direct Subsidized Loan

 A Federal Direct Subsidized Loan is available to help meet financial need after other resources are subtracted or to the annual maximum loan limit, whichever is lower.
-Interest begins to accrue for the student 6 months after the student graduates or ceases to be enrolled at least half time.
+Interest begins to accrue after the student graduates or ceases to be enrolled at least half time.

 Federal Direct Unsubsidized Loan

-View https://studentloans.gov to see the current interest rate for Direct Loans.
+View http://www.direct.ed.gov/ to see the current origination fee and interest rate for Federal Direct Loans.

 How to Apply for a Federal Direct Loan (Subsidized or Unsubsidized)